About

 What the Team is Known For

 HSF Kramer has a formidable practice that is widely considered to be a market leader in New York for white-collar litigation.
 Best known for its strengths in trials, the team is also well versed in both civil and criminal investigations regarding claims of misconduct, insider trading and accounting irregularities.
-Also capable of conducting internal investigations for audit committees and boards of directors.
+It is also capable of conducting internal investigations for audit committees and boards of directors.

 Work Highlights